 Specific Financial Outcomes from Denying Abortion

-The Turnaway Study, done by University of California, found that being denied an abortion “lowered a woman’s credit score, increased a woman’s amount of debt and increased the number of their negative public financial records, such as bankruptcies and evictions.”
+The Turnaway Study, done by the University of California, found that being denied an abortion “lowered a woman’s credit score, increased a woman’s amount of debt and increased the number of their negative public financial records, such as bankruptcies and evictions.”

 Higher amounts of debt 30 days or more past due — an average increase of $1,746 (78 percent)